Liguria: Early modern

 The Italian explorer Christopher Columbus leads an expedition to the New World, 1492.
 His voyages are celebrated as the discovery of the Americas from a European perspective, and they opened a new era in the history of humankind and sustained contact between the two worlds.

 The alternation of French and Milanese dominions over Liguria went on until the first half of the 16th century.
 The French influence ceased in 1528, when Andrea Doria allied with the powerful king of Spain and imposed an aristocratic government, which gave the republic relative stability for about 250 years.

 Genoese explorer Christopher Columbus's speculative proposal to reach the East Indies by sailing westward received the support of the Spanish crown, which saw in it an opportunity to gain the upper hand over rival powers in the contest for the lucrative spice trade with Asia.
 During his first voyage in 1492, instead of reaching Japan as he had intended, Columbus landed in the Bahamas archipelago, at a locale he named San Salvador.
 Over the course of three more voyages, Columbus visited the Greater and Lesser Antilles, as well as the Caribbean coast of Venezuela and Central America, claiming them for the Spanish Empire.

-Christopher Columbus House in Genoa, Italy, an 18th-century reconstruction of the house in which Columbus grew up.
-The original was likely destroyed during the 1684 bombardment of Genoa.